Higher Connectivity of Tropicalizations: Introduction

-The fact that tropical varieties are connected through codimension one plays a crucial role in algorithms to compute tropical varieties, as implemented in \cite{gfan}, following algorithms originally outlined in \cite{BJSST}.
+The fact that tropicalizations of irreducible varieties are connected through codimension one plays a crucial role in algorithms to compute tropical varieties, as implemented in \cite{gfan}, following algorithms originally outlined in \cite{BJSST}.
 It would be interesting to exploit this higher connectivity algorithmically.
-It would also be interesting to understand the extent to which this is a combinatorial notion.
+As the space of phylogenetic trees can be realized as the tropicalization of an irreducible variety (the complement of the type-$A$ hyperplane arrangement) \cite{ArdilaKlivans}, it would be interesting to explore this connection.
+It would also be interesting to understand the extent to which $d$-connectivity is a combinatorial notion.
 In that direction, in Proposition~\ref{p:matroid} we show that the fine fan structure on the Bergman fan of a matroid of rank $d+1$ is $d$-connected.
 Such Bergman fans play the role of building blocks for abstract tropical varieties.

-The proof involves aspects of both algebraic and polyhedral geometry.
-In Section~\ref{sec:Bertini} we prove a tropical version of Bertini's Theorem, which says that the intersection of the tropicalization of an irreducible variety and a generic hyperplane is again the tropicalization of an irreducible variety.
+The proof of Theorem~\ref{t:maintheorem} involves aspects of both algebraic and polyhedral geometry.
+In Section~\ref{sec:Bertini} we prove the following tropical version of Bertini's Theorem. \begin{theorem}[Tropical Bertini Theorem] Let $X \subseteq (K^*)^n$ be an irreducible $d$-dimensional variety, with $d \geq 2$, over an algebraically closed valued field $K$ of characteristic $0$ with $\mathbb Q$ contained in the value group.
+The space of rational affine hyperplanes in $\mathbb R^n$ can be identified with $\mathbb P^{n}_{\mathbb Q}$.
+The set of hyperplanes $H$ for which the intersection $\trop(X) \cap H$ is the tropicalization of an irreducible variety is dense in the Euclidean topology on $\mathbb P^n_{\mathbb Q}$. \end{theorem} This gives an affirmative answer to Question 9 of~\cite{CartwrightPayne} in characteristic zero, which asks, for an irreducible variety $X$, whether there always exists an affine hyperplane whose intersection with $\trop(X)$ is proper and connected through codimension one.

 In Section~\ref{sec:proof} we prove the connectivity theorem using the tropical Bertini theorem and induction on dimension.
 Proposition~\ref{p:matroid} on Bergman fans is proved in Section~\ref{sec:Bergman}, and we state some open problems in Section~\ref{sec:questions}.

+After this paper was posted on the ArXiv, \cite{HY} gave a purely combinatorial proof of Corollary~\ref{cor:skeleton}, removing the rationality assumption, and \cite{WICA} removed the characteristic $p$ assumption from the tropical Bertini theorem, and thus, by Remark~\ref{rem:char}, from Theorem~\ref{t:maintheorem}.